feralpacket/securecrt-keyword-highlighting/README.md

 Starting with SecureCRT version 9.3, the length of the regular expression for each line was increased.

-feralpacket2023.ini will start using longer regular expressions.
+feralpacket2023.ini ( and feralpacket2024.ini ) will start using longer regular expressions.
 This will allow me to do some consolidation and reduce the number of lines.

 Note, the regular expressions I had been using where up to 256 characters long.  **shrug**